-In Section 3, we see that to account for the observed repeating FRB period ranging from tens of days to over one hundred days, a highly elliptical planet orbit with $e \geq 0.9$ is needed.
+In Section 3, we demonstrated that to account for the observed repeating FRB periods ranging from tens of days to over one hundred days, a highly elliptical planet orbit with $ e \geq 0.9 $ is needed.
 It is a natural question that whether such highly elliptical orbits are possible or not for planets.
 Here we present some discussion on this issue.

-Since the discovery of the first extra-solar planet around PSR 1257+12~\citep{Wolszczan1992Natur}, about 4400 exoplanets have been discovered (see Extrasolar Planets Encyclopaedia -- EU \footnote{\url{http://www.exoplanet.eu/}} \citep{Schneider2011AA}).
+Since the discovery of the first extrasolar planet around PSR 1257+12~\citep{Wolszczan1992Natur}, about 4700 exoplanets (as of 2021 April 27) have been discovered (see Extrasolar Planets Encyclopaedia -- EU \footnote{\url{http://www.exoplanet.eu/}}; \citep{Schneider2011AA}).
 Among them, more than 10 objects are pulsar planet candidates.
-Although the eccentricities of these pulsar planet candidates are generally very small, high eccentricity pulsar binaries do have been discovered (see references in the databases -- Pulsars in globular clusters \footnote{\url{http://www.naic.edu/~pfreire/GCpsr.html}} and The ATNF pulsar catalogue \footnote{\url{https://www.atnf.csiro.au/research/pulsar/psrcat/}}~\citep{Manchester2005AJ}).
+Although the eccentricities of these pulsar planet candidates are generally very small, high-eccentricity pulsar binaries have been discovered (see references in the databases ``Pulsars in globular clusters" \footnote{\url{http://www.naic.edu/~pfreire/GCpsr.html}} and The ATNF pulsar catalog \footnote{\url{https://www.atnf.csiro.au/research/pulsar/psrcat/}}; \citep{Manchester2005AJ}).
 Additionally, a few planets with a large eccentricity orbiting around other types of stars have also been detected (see the EU database).
 Good examples for these include HD 20782 b ($ e = 0.97\pm0.01 $), HD 80606 b ($ e = 0.93366\pm0.00043 $), HD 7449 A b ($ e = 0.92\pm0.03 $), and HD 4113 A b ($ e = 0.903\pm0.005 $).
-The existence of these special planets indicate that the formation of high eccentricity planetary systems around compact objects should also be possible.
-Planets with a large eccentricity could be formed around NS through at least three channels.
-First, a free-floating planet (FFP) can be captured by an NS when they are in a close encounter.
-Second, exchange/snatch of a planet may happen between an NS and a nearby main-sequence planetary system.
-Thirdly, the Kozai-Lidov effect in a multi-body system may give birth to a high eccentricity planet.
+The existence of these special planets indicates that the formation of high-eccentricity planetary systems around compact objects should also be possible.
+Planets with a large eccentricity could be formed around a NS through at least three channels.
+First, a free-floating planet (FFP) can be captured by a NS when they are in a close encounter.
+Second, exchange/snatch of a planet may happen between a NS and a nearby main-sequence planetary system.
+Thirdly, the Kozai-Lidov effect in a multibody system may give birth to a high-eccentricity planet.
 Below, we discuss these three processes briefly.

-\begin{itemize} \item Formation from the capture of FFPs by NS
+\begin{itemize} \item Formation from the capture of FFPs by NS: